mtalexan/udm-instructions/certificates/RADIUS.md

+# TL;DR
+* RADIUS doesn't use internet-type certificates, it uses uniquely generated certificate authorities (CAs) and keys.
+* Network users will need to receive their username, password, and a CA certificate.
+Jump down to [Using The Generated RADIUS CA](#using-the-generated-radius-ca) to see how to get the CA certificate you should distribute.
+* UDM/UDM-P generates unique keys and certificates on first enabling of the RADIUS.
+* Built-in UniFi cloud backup of the Network App includes the RADIUS keys and certificates so cloud restore recovers them.

 # Overview
 The RADIUS server that comes built in to the UDM and UDM-Pro is a FreeRADIUS server that has been preconfigured.
 Because it runs in a podman container, and some of the configuration files are modified automatically based on the WebUI, care should be taken when modifying the FreeRADIUS configuration.